HaliteChallenge/Halite-II/website/learn/FAQ.md

 ### How do I submit my bot?
 To submit your bot, you'll first need to zip your source code.
 Then, after signing in, click the "Submit" button on the top-right part of the page.
 Learn more about [getting started here][learn].

+### My bot keeps getting ejected because my <framework/library/toolkit> is printing things <to stdout/stderr>!

+Halite reads commands from your bot's stdout and stderr, so anything else written there will get interpreted as a command.
+Unfortunately, anything that is *not* a command will cause the game to eject you for writing badly formatted commands.

+We recommend you suppress this output.
+Most frameworks allow you to change the verbosity, or change where output is redirected to.
+In some cases (e.g. Keras), you may need to monkeypatch stderr/stdout temporarily to another location when importing/using them.

 [privacy]: {{ site.baseurl }}/privacy
 [own-bot]: #
 [learn]: {{ site.baseurl }}/learn